nickrummer/nickrummer/README.md

 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me
+- 📫 How to reach me:
-email: nick.rummer6@gmail.com
+- email: nick.rummer6@gmail.com

 <!---
 nickrummer/nickrummer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.